anthonycr/Mockingbird/README.md

 }
 ```

-Note: The `com.mockingbird.core.fake` function is generated at compile time, so it will not be
+Note: The `com.anthonycr.mockingbird.core.fake` function is generated at compile time, so it will not be
 available to import until KSP runs.